Mysterious, hidden, and sometimes large.

 Playing with a different operating system

-Quite literally, if you were to boot from a Linux “Live” CD, and explore your Windows hard drive, you’ll find, and should be able to delete, pagefile.sys.
+If you boot from a Linux “Live” DVD and explore your Windows hard drive, you’ll find, and should be able to delete, pagefile.sys.

 We’ve done exactly what you asked for, but there’s a problem.

-As soon as you boot Windows, as long as you have Virtual Memory configured, pagefile.sys will return.
+As soon as you boot Windows, as long as you have virtual memory enabled, pagefile.sys will return.

-Unless you have some reason to play with your virtual memory settings, or know you can run without virtual memory at all, I suggest leaving the virtual memory settings, and pagefile.sys, the way they are.
+Unless you have a reason to adjust your virtual memory settings or know you can run without virtual memory at all, I suggest leaving the settings, and pagefile.sys, the way they are.
 Given today’s large hard disks, the amount of space taken by pagefile.sys is generally small in comparison.